 Also of interest is that Stamford has more people living here who work in computers and math than 95% of the places in the US.

 Stamford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Although the majority of commuting trips in the city are by private automobile, Stamford is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Stamford area by reducing both traffic and air pollution.